prince-chrismc/Simple-Socket/README.md

 4. [Examples](#Examples)

 ## History
 Written by Mark Carrier to provide a mechanism for writing cross platform socket code.
 This library was originally written to only support blocking TCP sockets.
-Over the years it has been extended to support UDP and RAW sockets as well.
-This is the first official release of the library and the following functionality is supported:
+Over the years it has been extended to support UDP and RAW sockets as well with many contribution from the Dwarf Fortress community.
+This library supports:

-    * Cross platform socket support. o Windows 95, Windows 98, Windows XP o Linux, Unix o Macintosh OSX
-    * Support for sychronious, and asychronious sockets
+* Cross platform abstraction
+   * Windows
+   * Linux
+   * Mac OSX
+* Multiple IO modes
-    * Supports TCP Streams
+   * sychronious
-    * Supports UDP Datagrams
+   * asychronious
-    * Supports Raw Sockets
+* Supports TCP Streams, UDP Datagrams, Raw Sockets
-    * Thread Safe
-    * Signal Safe
+* Thread Safe and Signal Safe

+The library's original release notes can be found [here](https://github.com/DFHack/clsocket/blob/master/ReleaseNotes) for more details.

 ## Building and Installing
-This is a very small library and is very easy to build and configure.
-To build and install make sure you are logged in as a user who has access to the recommend GNU installation directories.
-Then type `make -BUILD=Release && make install` That is it now you are off and running.
+This is a very small library, it iss very easy to build and configure and requires no third-party support.
+To build and install, use CMake to generate the files required for your platform and execute the appropriate build command or procedure.

 ## Class Overview
 Network communications via sockets can be abstracted into two categories of functionality; the active socket and the passive socket.
 The active socket object initiates a connection with a known host, whereas the passive socket object waits (or listens) for inbound requests for communication.
 The functionality of both objects is identical as far as sending and receiving data.
 This library makes distinction between the two objects because the operations for constructing and destructing the two are different.